Mattress for Back Pain

 Let's examine each position in more detail to determine which one is best for you -

-• Side sleepers - When you're sleeping on your side, bring your legs a bit closer to your chest, almost similar to the fetal position, and place a pillow between your legs for support.
+• Side sleepers: When you're sleeping on your side, bring your legs a bit closer to your chest, almost similar to the fetal position, and place a pillow between your legs for support.
 Any medium to soft pillow should work.
 Side sleeping is the second most favorable position when it comes to relieving back pain.
 This is due to the fact that the risk of back pain increases if someone accidentally twists their back into strange positions while side sleeping.
 Consistently sleeping on one side without turning over can also aggravate the pain.

-• Back sleepers - The ideal position for sleeping on your back is with a pillow directly underneath your knees.
+• Back sleepers: The ideal position for sleeping on your back is with a pillow directly underneath your knees.
 Start with a medium-sized pillow.
 If that has too much inclination for your liking, then you can opt for a smaller pillow.
-To avail additional support for your back, try something like a rolled towel, and for your neck, use a supportive pillow.
+To get additional support for your back, try something like a rolled towel, and for your neck, use a supportive pillow.
 Back sleeping is the most favorable position to relieve your back pain.
 By lying on your back while you sleep, it's simple to achieve a neutral spinal alignment, which eases pain.
 Be mindful, though, that in this position, your spine needs to be properly supported.
 Otherwise, the discomfort might worsen.

-• Stomach sleepers - Stomach sleeping is the least favorable position for back pain sufferers.
+• Stomach sleepers: Stomach sleeping is the least favorable position for back pain sufferers.
 People who sleep on their stomachs are much more likely to experience back pain in the morning.
 If possible, you should try to adopt a different position.
 Switching to the back or side sleeping position will give you the proper support that you require to tackle back pain.
 But if you insist on stomach sleeping, be sure to tuck a pillow under your pelvis and lower abdomen to ease the pressure on your back.
 If it's not uncomfortable, you might also try placing a pillow under your head for improved spinal alignment.

 Although switching up your sleeping position might help, it's not always a long-term solution.
 Some sleepers find it difficult to adjust to a new position.
 Others simply revert back to their old position later on during the night.
 It can be challenging to maintain the new routine.
 Do not be discouraged from trying to change, however.
 Perseverance often brings results.